Gyshie/linux/Documentation/crypto/descore-readme.rst

-b) the compiler may be too stupid to realize table and table+256 should be assigned to different constant registers and instead repetitively do the arithmetic, so i assign these to explicit ``m`` register variables when possible and helpful.
+b) the compiler may be too stupid to realize table and table+256 should be assigned to different constant registers and instead repetitively do the arithmetic, so I assign these to explicit ``m`` register variables when possible and helpful.

-i assume that indexing is cheaper or equivalent to auto increment/decrement, where the index is 7 bits unsigned or smaller. this assumption is reversed for 68k and vax.
+I assume that indexing is cheaper or equivalent to auto-increment/decrement, where the index is 7 bits unsigned or smaller. this assumption is reversed for 68k and vax.

-i assume that addresses can be cheaply formed from two registers, or from a register and a small constant. for the 68000, the ``two registers and small offset`` form is used sparingly. all index scaling is done explicitly - no hidden shifts by log2(sizeof).
+I assume that addresses can be cheaply formed from two registers, or from a register and a small constant. for the 68000, the ``two registers and small offset`` form is used sparingly. all index scaling is done explicitly - no hidden shifts by log2(sizeof).